5cover/psdc/docs/Scratch.md

 - Check if condition is a boolean in alternatives and loops
 - Check the assignability of target and value in assignment
 - Check if return value corresponds to function's return type

+## Proper inversion of boolean expression in repeat loop code generation

+Currently we just add a bang and parentheses in front of it.
+That's dirty.
+We will need proper precedence and associativity control before that though.

+## array literals

+we will only support array literals for assignation of arrays.
+That will require a change in `EvaluatedType`.

+## alter collapse constant expressions

+In Alter, if left operand (base expression) is a literal, just merge the two instead of creating a binary expression.

+## fix redundancy of information

+Symbol.Name is in the dict key and in the type

+SourceTokens is in the ParseResult and in the Node

+## values is a generic mess

+The complexity comes from the fact that Values are generic based on the underlying type.

+Maybe this is a mistake and we should have used encapsulated object downcasts.

+We could have done a better job with C++ template metaprogramming.